ethereumclassic/ethereumclassic.github.io/content/why-classic/code-is-law/index.en.md

 Unlike the legal jurisdictions that exist today that are regularly manipulated by the whims of the powerful, future virtual jurisdictions will be governed by the principle of _Code is Law_, meaning that for the first time, humanity can operate under _actual_, as opposed to the guise of, Rule of Law, codified not in esoteric and misinterpretable legal texts, but in pure mathematics.

 _Code is Law_ is made possible by blockchain technology, and is a straightforward concept that keeps these virtual jurisdictions sovereign.
 It means that the code of a Smart Contract is the ultimate arbiter of the outcome of an on-chain interaction, as opposed to some overriding force from outside the network.
-As a result, _applications_ are _unstoppable_, and run exactly as programmed without downtime, censorship or third party interference.
+As a result, _applications_ are _unstoppable_, and run exactly as programmed without downtime, censorship, or third party interference.

 When individuals voluntarily engage with Smart Contracts on a chain that follows _Code is Law_, they accept the outcome of whatever logic is defined within those contracts.
 If a contract is poorly written or has a mistake, it is not the responsibility of the wider network to "make whole" parties who are not happy with a given outcome.
 In short, there are no do-overs, bailouts or refunds, unless pre-programmed.